ghoomfrog/silili/examples.md

 *linku ani nama!* — This language is good! — I like this language!

-*awa wika!* — Let the far be healthy! — Goodbye!
+*awa wika!* — Let the far be okay! — Goodbye!

 ## Romance